The Glorification of Busy

 3. Appreciate and schedule rest.
 One of the reasons many of us keep busy schedules is we fail to recognize the value of rest.
+Especially as many families are still spending the majority of their time at home together, taking breaks may seem impossible.
 But rest is beneficial to our bodies, our minds, and our souls.
 Set aside one day per week for rest or meaningful time with loved ones.
 Intentionally schedule it on your calendar.
 Then, guard it at all costs.

 4. Revisit your priorities.
 Become more intentional with your priorities and get support with how to effectively manage tasks.
 Busyness is, at its core, about misplaced priorities.

 5. Own fewer possessions.
 The things we own take up far more time and mental energy than we realize.
 They need to be cleaned, organized, and maintained.
 And the more we own, the more time is required.
+Try going through your things every few months, or at least once in 2021.
 Own less stuff and find more time because of it.

 7. Find freedom in the word, “no.” Recognize the inherent value in the word “no.” Learning to say “no” to less important commitments opens your life to pursue the most important ones.